rooklift/gofish/README.md

 # gofish: an SGF-based library

+**Note**: I'm not very happy with the state of the original Gofish, and have started a new version, [Gofish2](https://github.com/rooklift/gofish2).

 Tools for the game of Go:

 * `gofish/` - the basic library, can read SGF, UGF, GIB, and NGF; can write SGF ([Smart Game Format](http://www.red-bean.com/sgf/))